JeanyDeVries/Rijksmuseum/README.md

         console.log(error);
     });
 ```

+ ## Issues <a name="Issues">
+If you see any issues in my code or spots that need improvements let me know.
+You can file an issue in this repository.
+Thank you!

 ## Render Data <a name="Render">
 We now have the data from the fetch, but it is not displayed yet.
 To do that I looped through every art object.
 Then I made a li html with an image and a header 2 for the title.
 Because we loop through each item, we can get the correct image and title.